Originally posted in 2017; updated in 2019 to explain a new daypack.

 - Packa, rain pancho/pack cover combo with stuff sack (14 oz) – Usually taken only on backpacks.

-So, excluding any options and food and water, gear worn comes to about 4 pounds and pack weight to about 7 pounds.
+So, excluding any options and food and water, gear worn comes to about 4 pounds and pack weight to about 9 pounds.
 This is enough of the right stuff to have a very good probability of covering any reasonable contingency I’m likely to experience (or have experienced) on a day hike.
 I may not be comfortable, but I (probably) won’t die.
-Another plus (beyond staying alive) is that it’s only a few more pounds (depending mostly on the amount of food taken and whether I cook it or not) from a dayhike to a 5+ day backpack.
+Another plus (beyond staying alive) is that it’s only a few more pounds (depending mostly on the amount of food taken and whether I cook it or not) from a dayhike to a 5+ day backpack (with my aging, but very comfortable, Granite Gear Crown 60).